Oak Hill, Austin, Texas: Emergency and medical services

 Areas of Oak Hill within Austin city limits are served by the Austin Fire Department (AFD).
 The first AFD fire station specifically purposed to serve the Oak Hill area was constructed in August 1999.
 However, Oak Hill is also served by the Oak Hill Volunteer Fire Department, which was founded in April 1968.
 The fire department was originally assigned to an area "...from Brodie Lane to Barton Creek, and from Sunset Valley to Dripping Springs."
 However, in 1992, the expansion of Austin's city boundaries limited the fire department's coverage area to unincorporated regions of Travis County.
 Today, the department serves 22,000 people in a 48 mi2 region in the southwestern part of the county.

 Areas inside the Austin city limits are served by the Austin Police Department.
 The Southwest Patrol, headquartered at 539-A West Oltorf Road, patrols Oak Hill.
 Unincorporated areas are served by Travis County Sheriff's Office Constable Precinct 3.

 CommUnityCare, a health care provider, operates the Oak Hill Health Center at 8656-A Texas State Highway 71 West.
 CommUnityCare was formerly Community Health Centers, a department of the City of Austin.
 In March 2009 the department became a 501(c) (3) non-profit corporation.

 Transportation

-Currently, the Texas Department of Transportation (TxDot) is planning to expand highway 290/71, the Highway 290 West project.
-TxDOT has designed a variety of options for 290/71 and is seeking community input on those designs.
+Currently, the Texas Department of Transportation (TxDOT) is working to expand highway 290/71, the Oak Hill Parkway project.
+TxDOT is constructing a state of the art roadway designed to improve traffic and mobility in the area around the “Y” interchange where US-290 and TX-71 meet.
+The project is estimated to be completed sometime in 2026.

 Oak Hill Park and Ride serves as a commuter hub for Capital Metropolitan Transportation Authority, providing flier service from Southwest Austin into the center of Austin.
 As of December 2013, the Park and Ride is located at the Austin Community College District Pinnacle campus.